MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/reference-connect-version-history.md

 ### Other Changes
 - SQL related drivers shipped with Microsoft Entra Connect have been updated.
 ODBC to 17.10.5, OLE DB to 18.6.7.
 - Microsoft Entra Connect Health shipped with Microsoft Entra Connect has been updated to 4.5.2428.0.
-- Fixed a DSSO bug for Azure China
+- Fixed a DSSO bug for Azure in China

 ## 2.2.8.0